+Is legislation required to implement this recommendation?
 Expanding the MMM program will require increasing the Maryland Department of Agriculture (MDA) line item for the Farms and Families Grant Fund.
 Modernizing WIC/SNAP primarily relies on federal advocacy.

+Is funding required to implement this recommendation?
 The FSRC requests a minimum of \$200,000/year to fund the MMM program.
 Additional staff and consulting funding would be required to conduct the research and focus groups as described in earlier recommendations.